erizov/Professor/semester_9/lecture_62_observability_advanced/synthetic_monitoring/README.md

 4. Implement Synthetic Monitoring from scratch using only the function signature
 5. Modify Synthetic Monitoring to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Synthetic Monitoring for a specific use case (e.g., nearly sorted data)
+7. Optimize Synthetic Monitoring for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Synthetic Monitoring
-9. Compare Synthetic Monitoring performance with alternative algorithms on large datasets
+9. Compare Synthetic Monitoring peffectivenesswith alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Synthetic Monitoring to solve a production problem
+10. Designarchitecturetem that uses Synthetic Monitoring to tackle a production problem
 11. Create unit tests with 100% code coverage for Synthetic Monitoring
 12. Write a technical blog post explaining Synthetic Monitoring to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Synthetic Monitoring is widely used in production systems
+- **Enterprise Applications**: Synthetic Monitoring is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Performance Optimization**: Applied to improve system efficiFramework **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions